Direct dark matter searches with the full data set of XMASS-I: The data set

 \subsection{Run selection}

 Runs were considered for the physics analyses presented here if they lasted at least one hour and had no DAQ problems.
 Figure \ref{fig:temperature-pressure} shows the stability of the LXe temperature in the ID and the pressure above the ID's liquid surface throughout all of XMASS-I data taking.
 The nominal temperature and pressure of the detector were 173.0~K and 0.163~MPa, respectively.
 Data runs were analyzed only if their temperature and pressure were within $\pm$0.05~K and $\pm$0.5~kPa of those of their respective ID calibration runs.
-This ensured that changes in scintillation light yield were $<$ 0.1~\%, which was verified in a study where LXe temperature and pressure were changed and their impact on PE yield checked In this study, $^{57}$Co source calibration was performed under different liquid xenon pressures in the XMASS detector.
-A 6.6$\pm$0.4~\% change in light intensity was observed for a pressure change from 0.129 to 0.231~MPa with a temperature change of about 12~K. The largest temperature drop of about 0.2~K happened on Jun.~23, 2014, when the sensor providing the reference temperature for the ID temperature control loop was changed; no impact on the PE yield is evident in the top panel of Fig.~\ref{fig:stability}.
+This ensured that changes in scintillation light yield were $<$ 0.1~\%, which was verified in a study where LXe temperature and pressure were changed and their impact on PE yield checked.
+In this study during detector commissioning before the physics run, $^{57}$Co source calibration was performed under different liquid xenon pressures in the XMASS detector.
+A 6.6$\pm$0.4~\% change in light intensity was observed for a pressure change from 0.129 to 0.231~MPa with a temperature change of about 12~K. The largest temperature drop of about 0.2~K happened on Jun.~23, 2014, when the sensor providing the reference temperature for the ID temperature control loop was changed from one installed directly on the copper cold finger attached to the refrigerator to one in the pipe returning the liquefied xenon to the detector; no impact on the PE yield is evident in the top panel of Fig.~\ref{fig:stability}.

 Next the ID and OD trigger rates in each run were averaged over 10 minute intervals: a run would remain in the data set if none of the 10 minute averages were more than 5~sigma from the run average.
 We also eliminated runs in which more than 20 triggers for ID and 5 triggers for OD are issued in any one second as DAQ problems may occur beyond these limits.
 To avoid effects from neutron activation in the detector, runs within 10 days after a $^{252}$Cf calibration were also excluded from the data sets.